Find Out About How to Stop Procrastinating and Why You do it and how it is like a Theme Park:

 ‘We want to go to Disneyland’, say the kids.
 That’s ok, but you’re the one that has to sort out work so that before you go and after you come back is not a nightmare, find the best deal, organise the flights, book the car park, pack, find the money to pay for it, drive to the airport, drive back, unpack, change back the unused currency, and so on.

 #6 – Action on How to Stop Procrastinating: Identify what’s in it for you.
 If there’s not enough in it for you, can there be more?
 Can you delegate?
-Can you automate?
+Are you able to automate?
 Can you get more reward/credit for you?
 Or do you accept that it’s a JFDI and just do it?

 7. You Don’t Have All the Information that You Need